fabio-d/xc16plusplus/v1.24/README.md

 There should be no user-visible differences from the previous version.

+This XC16 version is supported by XC16++ since v1.

 ## Installation

 Install XC16 first, then follow instructions in the [README file](../README.md)